 In the Company's view, the long-term uranium outlook remains positive as demand for electricity continues to grow.
 Nuclear energy, which is safe, clean, reliable and affordable, will remain an important part of the world's energy mix.
 New reactors will come on stream and many existing reactors, now off-line for inspection and upgrade, are expected to be re-commissioned.
-It is currently estimated that by 2022 world annual uranium consumption will reach 220 million pounds U_3O_8 and existing primary production will decline to 125 million pounds U_3O_8 .
+Demand for uranium is projected to increase at an estimated 3% annually over the next ten years.
+It is currently estimated that by 2022 worldwide annual uranium consumption will reach 220 million pounds U3O8 and existing primary production will decline to 125 million pounds U3O8.
 Consequently, there will continue to be the need for new supply from primary sources during the next decade, as well as the need for higher uranium prices to incentivize this new supply.
 The long-term fundamentals that have driven the growth of the nuclear industry during the past few years remain compelling.